Fundamentals of supply and demand

 Law of supply and law of demand

-The law of supply It indicates that the higher the price, the greater the quantity offered, as producers seek to maximize their profits.
+The law of supply it indicates that the higher the price, the greater the quantity offered, since producers seek to maximize their profits.

-On the other hand, the law of demand It points out that as the price rises, the quantity demanded decreases, since the goods become less accessible to consumers.
+On the other hand, the law of demand he points out that as the price rises, the quantity demanded decreases, since goods become less accessible to consumers.

-These fundamental laws explain why prices adjust to reach a point of equilibrium in the market.
+These fundamental laws explain why prices adjust to break-even in the market.

 Application in financial markets

-When demand exceeds supply, prices rise.
-Conversely, if supply exceeds demand, prices tend to fall, seeking an equilibrium between buyers and sellers.
+When demand exceeds supply, prices increase.
+On the other hand, if supply is greater than demand, prices tend to fall, seeking a balance between buyers and sellers.

-This dynamic equilibrium reflects the expectations and interests of the participants, causing prices to respond quickly to changes in the financial market.
+This dynamic balance reflects the expectations and interest of participants, making prices respond quickly to changes in the financial market.

 Determination of the equilibrium price

-The equilibrium price in financial markets is reached when the quantity of assets that sellers offer equals the quantity that buyers wish to acquire at the same price.
+The equilibrium price in financial markets is reached when the amount of assets that sellers offer equals the amount that buyers wish to purchase at the same price.

 This point reflects the perfect balance where neither buyers nor sellers have incentives to change the price, guaranteeing temporary stability in the market.

-Constant variations in supply and demand cause this price to adjust constantly, allowing assets to reflect up-to-date information about their value.
+Constant variations in supply and demand cause this price to constantly adjust, allowing assets to reflect updated information about their value.

 Impact of supply and demand on financial assets

-When demand for an asset increases, its price tends to rise, encouraging new buyers to participate and sellers to increase their supply.
+When demand for an asset increases, its price tends to grow, encouraging the participation of new buyers and supply from sellers.

-Conversely, an excessive supply versus low demand causes a drop in prices, adjusting the market and preventing excesses or shortages of assets.
+On the contrary, excessive supply in the face of low demand causes a drop in prices, adjusting the market and avoiding excesses or shortages of assets.

-This mechanism is fundamental for financial markets to function with transparency and efficiency.
+This mechanism is essential for financial markets to function with transparency and efficiency.

-Financial markets operate under free competitionThis means that there is no central authority controlling prices, but rather prices are determined by the interaction between buyers and sellers.
+Financial markets operate low free competition, which implies that there is no central authority that controls prices, but rather that they are set by the interaction between buyers and sellers.

 This competition allows prices to quickly and efficiently reflect available information, providing clear signals for resource allocation.

-The dynamics of the free market also encourage innovation and continuous improvement, as participants seek to maximize their profits in a competitive environment.
+Free market dynamics also encourage innovation and continuous improvement, as participants seek to maximize their profits in a competitive environment.

 Influence on key financial indicators

-The supply and demand They significantly influence essential financial indicators, such as interest rates and currency values.
-These metrics reflect the health of the economy and its outlook.
+The supply and demand they significantly influence essential financial indicators, such as interest rates and the value of currencies.
+These metrics reflect health and economic expectations.

 Movements in the supply and demand of financial assets generate constant changes in these indicators, affecting the global economy and the decision-making of investors and governments.